sovrin-foundation/protocol/themis/cred-def.md

 ```

 **Example of revocation public key**:
-There is currently only one revocation scheme in use today, "T3P".
+There is currently only one revocation scheme in use today, "CKS" (named after its authors Jan Camenisch, Markulf Kohlweiss and Claudio Soriente, here is the [paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/main-51.pdf)).
 This is the structure for that scheme.
 ```json
 {
   "y": "<large number in G2>",